10 Easy-to-Grow Herbs for a Thriving Kitchen Garden

 3. Chives

-You can expect the chives to grow to about 12 inches tall, and they can spread out about a foot wide.
+Chives will grow to about 12 inches tall and spread about a foot wide.

 4. Mint

-Mint is probably the most easy-to-grow herb on this list.
-There are several different types of mint, so have fun choosing!
+Mint is probably the easiest-to-grow herb on this list.
+There are several different types of mint, so have fun choosing one!
 You’ll likely figure out your favorites as you try more and more.

-Mint plants can spread out rather quickly and the herb is known for its invasiveness, so be mindful of where you plant it.
+Mint plants can spread out FAST when planted in the ground, and the herb is known for its invasiveness, so it’s best to plant mind seeds in their own container.

-It’s best to keep mint in pots so you can keep it from spreading.
+It’s best to keep mint in pots to keep it from spreading.

 5. Oregano